 - 7.26.
 There is currently no development plan policy which seeks a specific target for net gain in biodiversity. - 7.27.
 Policy 4 of the North Northamptonshire Joint Core Strategy states in part that a net gain in biodiversity will be sought and features of geological interest will be protected and enhanced. - 7.28.
-At the national level the NPPF states that planning policies and decisions should minimise impacts on and provide net gains for biodiversity (paragraph 170 d).
-The Environment Bill includes provision for a 10% net gain in biodiversity through new development but this has yet to become an Act of Parliament and the current draft contains transitional arrangements meaning any target might not come into force for some time. - 7.29.
-Notwithstanding the absence of a specific target for net gain in biodiversity the proposed development will deliver a net gain in biodiversity through the creation of habitat which scores more highly under the methodology for calculating net gains.
+At the national level the NPPF states that planning policies and decisions should minimise impacts on and provide net gains for biodiversity (paragraph 174 d).
+The Environment Act includes provision for a 10% net gain in biodiversity through new development but this has yet to be implemented with the expectation of transitional arrangements meaning any target might not come into force for some time. - 7.29.
+Notwithstanding the absence of a specific target for net gain in biodiversity the Proposed Development will deliver a net gain in biodiversity through the creation of habitat which scores more highly under the methodology for calculating net gains.
 This is a benefit which should be given significant weight. - 7.30.
-The amount of open space (including the: town park, playing fields, SANG mitigation, sports pitches), within the Site equates to some 40% of the gross site area providing space for formal and informal recreation as an integral part of sustainable development.
+The green and blue infrastructure proposed under the Planning Application is some 22% of the gross site area including the: town park, playing fields, SANG mitigation, sports pitches, as an integral part of sustainable development.
 The high quality 'destination' open space (the SANG) will form the new green infrastructure which will be accessible for the new residents as well as the existing community.
-As a result of this, the Proposed Development provides a total biodiversity net gain calculation of 11%.
+As a result of this the Proposed Development provides a positive biodiversity net gain calculation.